fabicious/sound-tap/README.md

 - **Stop the old server first**:
   1. Find the process: `lsof -ti :8000`
   2. Kill it: `kill [process_id]`
-  3. Then start the new server: `python3 server.py`
+  3. Then start the server: `python3 -m http.server 8000`

-**Getting 501 "Unsupported method" errors when toggling loop?**
-- ⚠️ **You're using the basic server instead of the enhanced one**
-- The basic `python3 -m http.server` doesn't support POST requests
-- **Solution**: Switch to the enhanced server:
-  1. Stop current server (Ctrl+C)
-  2. Run: `python3 server.py`
-  3. Loop changes will now be saved to JSON!

-**Enhanced server won't start?**
+**Server won't start or crashes?**
 - Make sure you're in the `sound-tap` directory
-- Verify `server.py` file exists
 - Check that `sounds.json` and `index.html` are present
+- Try a different port: `python3 -m http.server 8001` then visit `http://localhost:8001`

 ### General Issues